chee86j/ForeclosureAuctionPyScraper/README.md

 2.  `BeautifulSoup` for parsing HTML and XML documents.
 3.  `aiohttp` for asynchronous HTTP requests.
 4.  `Asyncio` for managing asynchronous I/O operations.
+5.  `AsyncLimiter` for rate-limiting asynchronous operations.
-5.  `SQLite` for storing and managing the extracted data.
+6.  `SQLite` for storing and managing the extracted data.
-6. Pythong's `logging` module for error logging & debugging.
+7. Python's `logging` module for error logging & debugging.

 ## Prerequisites